Aziangelo/McbeShaderTemp/README.md

 - Clone this Repository by running this command in termux.
 - ```sh
   git clone
-- Rename The File (Optional) by Running this command.
+- ( Optional ) Rename The File by Running this command.
 - ```sh
   mv McbeShaderTemp "NewName"

 ## **STEP 3**
 - Open MT Manager.